Matt Zbrog

 Read on to get our step-by-step guide to becoming a forensic counselor.

 Arizona State University has an online bachelor of science in psychology with a concentration in forensic psychology.
-Going deeper than some bachelor of arts degrees in the subject, students take lab courses and advanced statistical training to understand the neuroscientific aspects of forensic psychology better.
+Going deeper than some bachelor of arts degrees in the subject, students take lab courses and advanced statistical training to better understand forensic psychology’s neuroscientific aspects.

-Courses cover topics such as abnormal psychology; criminology; substantive criminal law; and data visualization.
+Courses cover topics such as forensic psychology; psychology and law; correctional psychology; psychological disorders; research methods; and statistical methods.
 The program consists of 120 credits and can be completed entirely online in four years through 7.5-week courses.

 Southern New Hampshire University offers a bachelor of arts in psychology with a forensic psychology concentration.
-Core courses include social psychology, sociology of crime & violence, and counseling process and techniques.
+Core courses include abnormal psychology; theories of personality; theories of social psychology; scientific investigations; and psychology and social change.

 Students in this program automatically earn a 12-credit data literacy in psychology certificate, which verifies an individual’s ability to assess a crime’s psychological impact on individuals, groups, and society, and bolsters one’s credentials as an expert witness.
 Students can transfer up to 90 credits of courses from bachelor’s or associate’s degree programs.